Do You Know What’s in Your Drinking Water?

 Step Three: Don’t Forget Your Shower

 Now that you’ve found your filter of choice for drinking water, don’t forget about your shower.
-This often overlooked culprit can be the cause of many of your dry skin, dull hair, and weird rash frustrations.
-If you found contaminents you’re not comfortable drinking in your water source, why would you want to shower in them?
+Chlorine absorption is often an overlooked culprit that can strip away our bodies’ natural oils and proteins, causing many of your dry skin, dull hair, and weird rash frustrations.